Vasanthkumar12/Restaurant/README.md

-# Restourant-StaticWebsite
+# Restaurant a Static Website
-This is a Restourant website which is developed using HTML and CSS
+This is a Restaurant website which is developed using HTML and CSS